-- 5.10 Property funds provide investors with a long term income and potential long-term capital appreciation.
-These type of funds are actively managed in a diversified portfolio of commercial property - 5.11 In determining the maximum period for which investments may be held, regard to the most recent cash flow forecast (Schedule 15 to the Treasury Management Practices) will be taken.
-No investment will be entered into where the cash-flow forecast indicates that, as a result of that investment, the Commissioner would be forced to borrow money in a future year that would not otherwise have had to be borrowed. - 5.12 Also at the time of making a new investment, long-term investments (investments of one year's duration or more) should not constitute more than 30% of the total pool of investments. - 5.13 Investments with a single institution should not exceed 25% (15% for Building Societies) of the total pool of investments at month end.
-Investments with a group of banks should not exceed 30% of the total pool of investments at month end.
+- 5.11 Property funds provide investors with long term income and potential long-term capital appreciation.
+These type of funds are actively managed in a diversified portfolio of commercial property - 5.12 In determining the maximum period for which investments may be held, regard to the most recent cash flow forecast will be taken.
+No investment will be entered into where the cash-flow forecast indicates that, as a result of that investment, the Commissioner would be forced to borrow money in a future year that would not otherwise have had to be borrowed. - 5.13 Also at the time of making a new investment, long-term investments (investments of one year's duration or more) should not constitute more than 30% of the total pool of investments. - 5.14 Investments with a single institution should not exceed 25% (15% for Building Societies) of the total pool of investments at month end.
+Investments with a group of banks should not exceed 30% of the total pool of investments at month end. - 5.15 There is currently no impact expected on investment or borrowing strategies as a result of United Kingdom leaving the European Union